evanx/reslack/README.md

 ```shell
 docker run --network=host -e slackUrl=$SLACK_URL reslack
 ```
+where we have exported our secret `SLACK_URL` for our team's Slackbot.

-where `--network-host` connects the container to your `localhost` bridge.
+Note `--network-host` connects the container to your `localhost` bridge.
 The default Redis host `localhost` works in that case.

 Since the containerized app has access to the host's Redis instance, you should inspect the source.